Fiserv/exchange/docs/getting-started/funding.md

 titles: Instructional funding, JSON Instructional funding example -->

 The Instructional funding request will be constructed based on how the PayFac wants to fund the merchants instructional hold.
 If sending funding instructions daily, this request will be sent every day during the instructional funding window.
 The [Trade account info](?path=docs/getting-started/account-operations.md)  and [transaction operations](?path=docs/getting-started/transactions.md) can be used to summarise the transactions and support calculating the fee amount to taken.

 ---

 <!-- type: tab -->

-JSON format for `/funding/instruction` , where `REVENUE_ACCOUNT` defines the merchant revenue recieved from Instructional hold and `FEE_ACCOUNT` definds the PayFac fee taken.
+JSON format for `/funding/instruction` , where `REVENUE_ACCOUNT` defines the merchant revenue recieved from Instructional hold and `FEE_ACCOUNT` defines the PayFac fee taken.

 Supported accounts added to this request include:
 - REVENUE_ACCOUNT